The Aeroplane Flies High

 The Aeroplane Flies High is a five-disc box set released by American alternative rock band The Smashing Pumpkins in 1996.
-It contains expanded versions of the five singles from their album Mellon Collie and the Infinite Sadness and also included a 44-page booklet with pictures and writings by the band's lead singer Billy Corgan, as well as lyrics.
+It contains expanded versions of the five singles from their album Mellon Collie and the Infinite Sadness and includes a 44-page booklet with pictures and writings by the band's lead singer Billy Corgan, as well as lyrics.

 A limited edition release, the box reached number 42 on the Billboard 200.
 Originally intended to be limited to 200,000 copies, Virgin Records produced more after the original run sold out due to overwhelming and unexpected demand.
 The album was remastered in 2013 under the supervision of frontman Billy Corgan and reissued on vinyl and as a CD/DVD box set.

 Critical reception

 According to Tom Moon, writing for Rolling Stone, "Aeroplane is the Pumpkins’ Anthology 1, a cutting-room-floor companion piece to Mellon Collie that provides insight into Corgan's extraordinary creative outbursts.
 He has said that Mellon Collie was a transforming experience for the band, and Aeroplane shows how much the Pumpkins are still willing to take chances.
 And here's the scary part: There is no filler here.
 These supposedly second-string tracks are keepers.
 Aeroplane has its indulgent moments; the very exercise of anthologizing this material is megalomaniacal.
 But the ballads are as gorgeous as anything Corgan has ever written.
 The box also has small, ruminative pieces that are jarringly thoughtful and blasts of guitar riffage straight outta the corporate-rock ’70s."